List of alien races in Marvel Comics: Arcturans

-First appearing in Fear. the Arcturans are a humanoid race with pink-white skin, approximately half their populations are mutants due to a combination of biochemical advancements.
+First appearing in Fear, the Arcturans are a humanoid race with pink-white skin.
+Approximately half their populations are mutants due to a combination of biochemical advancements.
 They are native to Arcturus IV.
 Their technology level is comparable to Earth's.
-In the 31st century, two of the best-known Arcturans are Starhawk and Aleta, members of the Guardians of the Galaxy.
+The Arcturans Starhawk and Aleta Ogord are members of the Guardians of the Galaxy.

 Aris

 The Aris are an alien race that comes from the planet Ariston.
 First appeared in Marvel Comics Presents #49.

 Arthrosians

 The Arthrosian are a race of insectoids that come from the planet Anthros in the Negative Zone.
 Annihilus is an Arthrosian.
-First appeared in Fantastic Four Annual #6.

 Aspirants

 The Aspirants are a race of celestial beings that were the result of the First Firmament's loneliness.

 Astrans

 First appearing in The Incredible Hulk, the Astrans are a humanoid race with yellow skin and toe-less, flat feet, no hair, four lungs, and special glands in the stomach.
 They have the ability to control metal like Magneto and three-quarters of the population are either priests or artists.
 They are native to Astra, where 50% of the planet surface is metallic ore, and the remained is split evenly between water and soil.